wickey-w/gitLearn/README.md

 # learngit
 # i like Git
-# Creating a new branch is quick.
+# Creating a new branch is quick AND simple..